- Who Should Apply

 The Dennis W. Jahnigen Career Development Awards Program A Supplemental Grant Program for Recipients of the National Institute on Aging Grants for Early Medical/Surgical Specialists’ Transition to Aging Research (GEMSSTAR)

 Dennis W. Jahnigen Career Development Awards are offered by a number of specialty societies and the American Geriatrics Society (AGS) serves as a central coordinating body for Societies and applicants.
-AGS staff can help you to identify geriatrics mentors for your proposal and will identify a specialty mentor with geriatrics expertise to provide a pre-application review of your proposal.
+AGS staff can help you to identify geriatrics mentors to assist yu in writing your proposal and will identify a specialty mentor with geriatrics expertise to provide a pre-application review of your proposal.
 Society staff also serve as the first point of contact for Jahnigen applicants and can answer any questions you may have about the application process.

 About the Jahnigen Award

 The program offers funding for a Professional Development Plan (PDP) to complement the R03 research project funded under the National Institute on Aging’s GEMSSTAR award mechanism.
 This is a competitive awards program and funding is only provided to those applicants who successfully compete for a GEMSSTAR award.
 The application due date for both the JCDA and the NIA GEMSSTAR R03 is October 6, 2016 by 5pm of applicant organization.

 Jahnigen Awards are currently available in the following specialties:

 Don’t see your specialty?
 Contact Marianna Drootin about your application if you are in one of the following specialties:

 Our JCDA Funding Partners

 American College of Obstetricians and Gynecologists (ACOG)